-It was in the seventeenth century that English colonists brought hasty pudding to North America and completely transformed it.
-Although it was initially made with wheat, they substituted cornmeal due to a shortage of the grain at the time.
-The colonists had learned how to cultivate maize (corn) from the indigenous peoples.
-Indian pudding was derived from their name for cornmeal, Indian meal.
-Milk was substituted for water, and they added either molasses or maple syrup along with cinnamon, ground ginger, butter, eggs, raisins, and nuts.
+In the seventeenth century, English colonists brought hasty pudding to North America, transforming it.
+Although they initially made the pudding with wheat, due to a shortage of grain, the colonists eventually cornmeal.
+Since the colonists had learned to cultivate maize (corn) from the indigenous peoples, the crop was readily available.
+The colonists derived the name for Indian pudding from their name for cornmeal, Indian meal.
+They also replaced the water with milk.
+For added flavor, cooks add either molasses or maple syrup.
+Other ingredients they added include cinnamon, ground ginger, butter, eggs, raisins, and nuts.

 - The long cooking time required for Indian pudding did not appeal to 20th century home cooks.

-HOW TO OBSERVE
+HOW TO OBSERVE #IndianPuddingDay

-Use #NationalIndianPuddingDay to post on social media.
+Use #IndianPuddingDay to post on social media.

 There are over 1,500 national days.
 Don’t miss a single one.
-Celebrate Every Day with National Day Calendar!
+Celebrate Every Day® with National Day Calendar®!